jjo93sa/stackhpc-kayobe-config/doc/source/operations/upgrading-openstack.rst

 should not cause an API outage (though it should still be considered "at risk").

-Some errors have been observed in testing when the upgrades are perfomed back-to-back.
+Some errors have been observed in testing when the upgrades are performed back-to-back.
 A 200s delay eliminates this issue.
 On particularly large or slow deployments, consider increasing this timeout.